sebastian-price/Emojimiser/README.md

-# Emojimizer
+# Emojimiser

 **Photo > emoji.** Drop in a photo, get back a layered emoji moodboard.

 Runs entirely in the browser — no server, no uploads, no dependencies to install.
-Just open `emojimizer.html`.
+Just open `emojimiser.html`.

 ## How it works